TCAM-based forwarding engines

 Ternary Content Addressable Memory (TCAM) is a more flexible type of CAM and allows you to store a full prefix/mask.

-The Terrnary in TCAM refers to the three states which can exist in a TCAM cell.
-The ‘Terrnary’ in TCAM refers to the third state which can exist in a TCAM cell.
-Regular (Binary) CAM stores two states ‘1’ and ‘0’.
-TCAMs can store a ‘don’t-care’ bit and require twice the number of logic gates to handle this more complex state and 3-way decision.
+The ‘Ternary’ in TCAM refers to the third state which can exist in a TCAM cell.
+Regular (akay binary) CAM stores two states ‘1’ and ‘0’.
+However TCAMs can also store a ‘don’t-care’ bit and require twice the number of logic gates to handle this more complex state and the 3-way decision.

 The diagram below shows 4 cells programmed with the 4-bit words: